Grilling in the rain – 5 steps to follow to stop your cookout becoming a washout

 Can you use a gas grill in the rain?

-You can use a gas grill much in the same way you can a charcoal grill in the rain.
+You can use a gas grill much in the same way you can the best charcoal grill in the rain.
 We're not talking torrential downpours, but a light rain is fine for a gas grill, using some of the same tips as for using a charcoal grill.

 'We've all thought about it, but don't do it.
 Don't grill inside your house or even in the garage,' says Shawn Hill of The Grilling Dad.
 'The smoke will get inside and/or not have enough room to breathe.'